mortar-works/mortar-website/src/site/solutions/digital-skills-and-help-finder.md

 - **Data Insights and Reporting**
   Organisations can access a real-time dataset, gaining insights into digital skills gaps within their communities and understanding the impact of interventions.

-### Case Study Highlight
-> Progress Online is a tailored implementation of our Digital Inclusion Triage Tool for East Riding, developed in partnership with the Humber and Yorkshire Integrated Care Board.   <a class="topline-cta" href="https://draft.mortar.works/case-studies/progress-online-for-east-riding/">Read more</a>

 ### Why It Matters
 As the world becomes more digitally dependent, individuals without access to digital skills and resources face significant disadvantages.
 The **Digital Skills and Help Finder** offers an essential tool for combating digital exclusion, empowering individuals to improve their skills and access vital resources.